svlentink/dockerfiles/svlentink/wordpress-sqlite/README.md

 It has minimal a minimal installation and configuration, see the `Dockerfile`.

+## fpm

+The tag `fpm` is a smaller, more efficient container.
+But latest comes with apache, which is easier.

 ## Wordpress removal issues

 The wordpress entrypoint can delete your wordpress website,